 Pros

-Hourly rates can offer several benefits for both employees and employers.
+Hourly rate pay systems can offer several benefits for both employees and employers, providing clear metrics for billing processes.
 For employers, they provide a clear indication of how much time an employee has worked, allowing easy tracking of hours worked and quick calculation of overtime payments.

 For employees, hourly rates provide a predictable income stream and allow them to budget their time more effectively, knowing exactly what their commitment will be.